Kaaleyah/Basic-Web-Projects/README.md

 # Portfoilo
-That is the projects or apps that I made so far. (Şuana kadar yaptığım projeler)
+The projects or apps that I made so far. (Şuana kadar yaptığım projeler)